TheMainSeif/finance-accounting-system-eui/README.md

 - Jest/React Testing Library for frontend tests
 - Cypress/Playwright for E2E testing

-See [Testing/README.md](Testing/README.md) for detailed testing documentation.
+See Testing Branch for detailed testing documentation.

 ---